- Gateway to 2 reputable diplomas – Biomedical Science & Pharmaceutical Science

 - Gain industry-relevant skills to explore a career in the biotechnology, pharmaceutical or biopharmaceutical field

 - Through exciting experiential learning activities and industry exposure opportunities, our unique Diploma Exposure Programme will help you make an informed course choice at the end of the first semester

 Want to make a difference in the world of science and healthcare, but not sure which route to take?
-Choose our Common Science Programme (CSP) where you will gain a deeper understanding of the biomedical and pharmaceutical sectors in the first semester.
-Through the foundation modules offered and the industry exposure given, you will discover your interest and the exciting career possibilities in these sectors.
-This will help you make an informed decision on which diploma suits you better.
-At the end of the first semester, you will continue your learning journey in either of these well sought-after diplomas - Biomedical Science or Pharmaceutical Science!
+Choose our Common Science Programme (CSP) to gain a deeper understanding of the biomedical and pharmaceutical sectors in the first semester.

 Click here to view the Further Studies options for BMS.